lazarusA/CoherentNoise.jl/docs/src/tutorial.md

 ```

 This produces an array of RGB values using
 [ColorTypes.jl](https://github.com/JuliaGraphics/ColorTypes.jl).
-You can then, write it out as an
+You can then write it out as an
 image file with something like:

 ```@julia